EgeCiklabakkal/Raytracer/README.md

 # Raytracer
-Raytracer developed in the cource CENG795 - Advanced Ray Tracing
+Raytracer developed in the course CENG795 - Advanced Ray Tracing